juice457/DFA/README.md

 ```

 ### Run Instructions
-There are different possibilities how you can run the tool (You can find dfa_tool.jar under /tool folder):
+There are different possibilities on how the toolchain can be executed.
+The tool _dfa_tool.jar_ can be found in the  _/tool_ folder):

-1. Demo purpose, where a default github project gets analyzed
+1. Demo purpose, a default GitHub project gets analyzed
    * Arguments: No parameter
    * Example: `java -jar dfa_tool.jar`
-2. Analyze a Github Project, which includes at least one Dockerfile
+2. Analyze a specified GitHub project that includes at least one Dockerfile
    * Arguments: {Github project url} (i.g. https://github.com/raiden-network/raiden)
    * Example: `java -jar dfa_tool.jar https://github.com/raiden-network/raiden`
-2. Analyze a Github Project and save results into a postgres database
+2. Analyze a specified GitHub project and save results into a postgres database
    * Arguments: {Github project url} -db
-   * Requirements: Setup a local postgres db under port `5432` with username `postgres` and pw `postgres` and a empty database with name `dfa`
+   * Requirements: Setup a local postgres db with port `5432`, username `postgres`, password `postgres`, and an empty database with name `dfa`
    * Example: `java -jar dfa_tool.jar https://github.com/raiden-network/raiden -db`
-2. Analyze a Github Project and save results into a json file
+2. Analyze a specified GitHub project and save results into a json file
     * Arguments: {Github project url} -json
     * Hint: you find the json file in root folder of this project
     * Example: `java -jar dfa_tool.jar https://github.com/raiden-network/raiden -json`